 Information gathering: It is important to collect the relevant clinical information highlighted below.
-You may wish to check what information is outstanding prior to calling the patient.
+It is advisable to check what information is outstanding prior to calling the patient.

 Ensure that the values for the following measurements are all within the last 12 months.
 If not, please ask the patient if they have a recent level and record this in the notes.